cpviolator/RPI-Advanced-Cyberinfrastructure/2D-Schwinger-Model/README.md

 ### Usage

-In each (Action/Dimension) directory we provide four files:
+In the `wilson` directory we provide two files,

-   Makefile_template
-   main_template.cpp
-   looper.sh
-   launcher.sh.
+   Makefile
+   main.cpp

+and in the `scripts` directory there is a launching script,

+   launcher.sh

 We have deliberatly left some parameters of the code as preprocessor defines.
 This is so that any attempt to parallelise the code with, say OpenACC, will be easier.
-In order to constrcut an exectuable, one must edit the 'launcher.sh` file with the desired parameters.
-The 'launcher.sh` script will then construct a `Makefile`, a 'main.cpp' file, and an executable, and will then launch the job.
+In order to constrcut an exectuable, edit the `main.cpp` file so that it has the size that you desire, and type `make`.
+Then, edit the `launcher.sh` script to suit your run-time paramters.

+Notice that the launcher script creates directories.
+The executable will expect these dorectories to exist, and will bork hard if they are not there.

+Make sure you make the `launcher.sh` script executable:

+`chmod +x launcher.sh`

 Happy hacking!